Commercial snow management for New York retail centers, managed properties and multi-site portfolios.

 Routes mapped to your property mix, equipment staged regionally, crews dispatched before the first flake.

-02 · Regulatory profile
+Regulatory profile

 Commercial properties in New York City are subject to NYC Administrative Code §16-123, which sets a sidewalk-clearing window after snowfall ends.
 Suburban counties follow municipal ordinances at the town and village level.
 New York State common law adds a separate layer of property-owner liability for slip-and-fall claims, with case law that has trended toward broader exposure over the last decade.
 Every ADR Snow master agreement is structured to meet the regulation that applies to the property, with route timing calibrated to the regulatory window and documentation cadence calibrated to the litigation profile your risk management team is briefed on.

-Common property types in New York
+Property types we serve in New York

 New York dispatch zones.